 Side effects of hyperbaric oxygen therapy for spinal cord injury include:

-- temporary nearsightedness from direct oxygen toxicity to the lens
+- temporary nearsightedness from direct oxygen toxicity to the lens of the eye

 - injury to the middle ear due to increased air pressure